CrazyFedde/docs/linux-guide.md

 > {tip} If you want other people to be able to invite the bot you must check the **Public Bot** options under your **App Bot User** application settings, if you don't do that you will be the only one that can invite the bot to servers.

 On your bot application dashboard you'll also be able to find your bot client id, we'll need that later to invite the bot so keep onto it.
+Now that you're done with that, it's time to fill out the database information, optionally lavalink access, and the client ID's of your bot administrators.

 If you want a more in-detail guide and walkover for the [configuration](/docs/{{version}}/configuration) file you can checkout the [Configuration](/docs/{{version}}/configuration) page, all the settings and options are covered in more detail on that page with guides on how to setup each option.